Ego Depletion

 Having a Positive Outlook

-For more on this topic see Realistic Optimism
+See Realistic Optimism for more on this topic

 We replenish resources through the basics.
 We get enough sleep, eat balanced meals, and exercise.
 A healthy body contributes to a healthy mind.
 We can add rejuvenating practices of meditation or prayer, enjoyable hobbies, and soothing mindfulness.